ryandschaefer/gui-instruction/Assignment 1/README.md

+# Assignment 1

-For Homework #1, you will be creating a webpage about YOU!
+For this assignment, you will be creating a webpage about YOU!
 While this assignment is intentionally open to interpretation, all submissions need to include the following content: